FOUR PEAKS STATION

 $395pp

-Your 2nd day’s walk is a distance of 10 kms (3-5 hours) over Jumpover Saddle, & down to Devil’s Creek Hut, for your 2nd night.
-En route, at ‘The Jumpover’ you have the option to climb Devil’s Peak (1587m), the 2nd highest of the Four Peaks, approx. 2 – 3 hour return walk.
+Your 2nd day’s walk is a 12 km loop (3-4 hours) to Jumpover Saddle, & back to Sutherland’s Hut, for your 2nd night.
+En route, at ‘The Jumpover’ you have the option to climb Devil’s Peak (1587m), the 2nd highest of the Four Peaks, approx. an extra 2 1/2 hour return walk to and from the Jumpover.

 Itinerary